allmaennitta/myScalaTutorial/README.md

-# myScala
+# myScalaTutorial
-Scala Tutorial based on Unit Tests
+I discovered this beautiful language step by step writing unit tests for it.
+I hope you can do the same repeating, modifying and enriching these tests.

 For best results install sbt (http://www.scala-sbt.org/)